Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 * Due to the dataset being fairly small in size and splitting the data between train and test, may pose difficulties in achieving a high accuracy score.

 ## Rationale
-* List your business requirements and a rationale to map them to the Data Visualisations and ML tasks

 * Business Requirement 1 - Correlation and Visualisation of Data
     * Inspect the data relating to the biomarkers in the diabetes dataset
     * Make use of a Correlation Study to help understand which variables are strongly linked to the outcome of diabetes